demisto/content/Packs/CloudflareWAF/README.md

 ### Collect Events from Cloudflare WAF (XSIAM)

-We are currently support the retrieval of events from Cloudflare WAF by using an HTTP Log Collector, and Cloudflare waf logpush v2.
+We currently support the retrieval of events from Cloudflare WAF by using an HTTP Log Collector, and Cloudflare waf logpush v2.

 **On XSIAM:**